theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 <br>
 <br>

-The figures below show the same measure applied to model [1], but now varying the number of relevant character 4-grams in different scenarios.
+The figures below show the same measure applied to the model [1], but varying the number of relevant character 4-grams in different scenarios.

 <figure>
   <img src="./strong_tps_non_alpha_ratio_by_author.png" alt=""/>